 Saffron has a distinct flavor that is unlike any other and often hard to describe.
 It brings an aroma of fresh hay, grass and floral notes combined with the taste of earthiness, honey, and a slight bitterness.
 The bright red threads leave behind a beautiful yellow hue when used in any dish.

 But as many of us know, saffron can be expensive.
+Finding a substitute for saffron or a good saffron alternative is often necessary to keep costs down.

 Saffron is expensive due to the amount of labor it takes to hand pick each of the tiny threads from the crocus flower.
-The work is extensive, intensive and expensive, leading to its exorbitant price tag of £5.00 to £10.00 or around $10 to $20 per gram (US).
+The work is extensive, intensive and expensive, leading to its exorbitant price tag of ยฃ5.00 to ยฃ10.00 or around $10 to $20 per gram (US).

 1. Safflower

+In many places safflower is referred to as โpoor manโs saffronโ.
+Some of the qualities that make it similar are that it also comes from a flower and has some of the floral notes like saffron.
 However, while saffron is said to have honey notes, safflower actually brings more of a chocolate tone to dishes it is used in.
 Safflower has a sweet taste and a slightly red color, and can be easily used as a saffron replacement.

 2. Turmeric + Paprika